 I'm convinced that gluten is a big health concern for many, but I still love good bread.
 And while this flax bread is super tasty, there's just nothing like a good sourdough.

-We LOVE the tangy flavor of sourdough and since there are so many people who can't tolerate gluten, I've been meaning to try my hand at making a gluten-free sourdough bread.
+We LOVE the tangy flavor of sourdough and since there are so many people who can’t tolerate gluten, I’ve been meaning to try my hand at making gluten-free sourdough bread.
 I am now that much closer to my goal :)!}

-In order to prepare myself for this post, I wanted to put myself into the shoes of someone who is gluten free.
+In order to prepare myself for this post, I wanted to put myself into the shoes of someone who is gluten-free.

 When most people think “gluten-free,” they think that bread is no longer an option–particularly breads like sourdough.